 I’ve had an intermittent relationship with podcasts.
 Over the past several years I’ve tended towards listening to epic audiobook stories on Audible.
-Books like Game of Thrones, the Harry Hole detective series—things that would eat up any free audio listening time I had available.
+Books like Game of Thrones, the Harry Hole detective series—things that would eat up any free listening time I had.

-In this episode, Gladwell explores what makes sad songs…well, sad.
+In this episode, Gladwell explores what makes sad songs, well, sad.
 He focuses in particular on lyrics and on the imagery and memories stimulated by such lyrics, with a brief touch on musical genre as a reflection of cultural communities.
-Though as a music therapist the cultural aspects of musical genre are of interest to me, what was most striking about Gladwell’s exploration was that…
+Though as a music therapist, I am interested in the cultural aspects of musical genre, what was most striking about Gladwell’s exploration was that…

 …well, it fell short.
 Surprisingly short.